MarkZeller/assembleflow/README.md

 ### Contents

 The entire workflow has been implemented in NextFlow.
-An overview of each step in assembleflow:
+An overview of each step in Assembleflow:

 * Preprocessing reads
 	+ Deduplicating reads